Marcell Ozuna Preview, Player Props: Braves vs. Phillies

 - Ozuna is batting .268 with 23 doubles, 33 home runs and 51 walks.

-- Among qualified hitters in MLB action, his batting average ranks 58th, his on-base percentage ranks 45th, and he is ninth in the league in slugging.
+- Among qualified batters in MLB play, his batting average ranks 57th, his on-base percentage ranks 45th, and he is ninth in the league in slugging.

-- Ozuna has picked up a hit in 89 of 127 games this season, with multiple hits 28 times.
+- In 70.1% of his 127 games this season, Ozuna has picked up at least one hit.
+He's also had 28 multi-hit games.

-- In 37.0% of his games this season, Ozuna has had at least one RBI.
-He's picked up more than one in 17.3% and driven in three or more of his team's runs in six contests.
+- Ozuna has had at least one RBI in 37.0% of his games this year (47 of 127), with more than one RBI 22 times (17.3%).
+He has also accounted for three or more of his team's runs in six contests.

+- He has scored in 57 games this season, with multiple runs 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.